-The only recipe for chocolate chip cookies you will ever need!
+The only recipe for homemade chocolate chip cookies you will ever need!
 Super soft, chewy, thick and full of chocolate chips.
 A classic cookie for the holiday season!

 Chocolate chip cookies are a such a classic, comforting baked treat.
 They are a fantastic go-to dessert or snack and are adored by both children and adults alike.
 They can be enjoyed warm, cold, dunked in milk, with ice cream and even unbaked in dough form.

 Cornstarch is the secret to making these cookies soft and chewy.
 The cookies almost melt in your mouth when they’re fresh out of the oven and remain soft in the center once they are cooled.
 The dough also has a higher ratio of brown sugar to granulated sugar, which gives the cookies more of a chewy texture than a crisp one.

 The other secret to their tender consistency is that they are baked until the edges are set, but are just lightly golden on top.
 They are supposed to look soft in the center when you remove them from oven, so resist the urge to leave them in the oven for longer.
 After they sit on the hot baking sheet for a few minutes to cool off, they will be cooked through to perfection.

-The cookies will stay fresh stored in an airtight container for up to a week.
-If you want the cookies to last longer than that, you can freeze them and they will be good for up to three months.
+The cookies will stay fresh stored at room temperature in an airtight container for up to a week.
+If you want to make these cookies in advance, you can freeze the cookies after baking them and they will be good for up to three months.